psevestre/openid-fapi/Financial_API_WD_001.md

 1. shall reject an authorization code (section 1.3.1 of [RFC6749]) if it has been previously used;
 1. shall return token responses that conform to section 4.1.4 of [RFC6749];
 1. shall return the list of granted scopes with the issued access token if the request was passed in the front channel and was not integrity protected;
-1. shall provide opaque non-guessable access tokens, authorization codes, and refresh token (where applicable), with sufficient entropy such that the probability of an attacker guessing the generated token is computationally infeasible as per [RFC6749] section 10.10;
+1. shall provide non-guessable access tokens, authorization codes, and refresh token (where applicable), with sufficient entropy such that the probability of an attacker guessing the generated token is computationally infeasible as per [RFC6749] section 10.10;
 1. should clearly identify the details of the grant to the user during authorization as in 16.18 of [OIDC]; and